 People who smoke can have breathing problems when they have surgery.
 Stopping even for a few days before surgery can help.
 If you smoke, your nurse will refer you to our Tobacco Treatment Program.
 You can also reach the program at 212-610-0507.

 About Sleep Apnea

-Your nurse practitioner will talk with you about which medications you should take the morning of your surgery.
-To help you remember, we’ve left space for you to write these medications down in the “Take Your Medications” section of this guide.
+Your nurse practitioner will discuss which medications you should take the morning of your surgery.

 - A list of all the medications you are taking, including patches and creams.

 - Results of any tests done outside of MSK, such as a cardiac stress test, echocardiogram (echo), or carotid doppler study.